 Breastfeeding is a relationship, and can be a full time job.
 There is a tremendous range of normal so finding your own version of normal can be challenging.
-These are the most common questions our clients ask.
+These are the most commonly asked Breastfeeding questions our clients ask.

 “Why doesn’t my breast pump work?”

 A: You have good milk supply, but milk won’t come out when you pump.
 There are so many hormones associated with let down, the breast pump doesn’t typically inspire those feelings.
 Many women just don’t respond to the pump.
 You can try more pumps, you can try looking at pictures of your baby, and if you are very concerned about your milk supply you can talk to an IBCLC.

 A: If you are facing supply issues, it is important to see an IBCLC.
 Often you will think you have low milk supply, but that may not be the case.
 If you do have low milk supply, you can take a weekend and nurse at least every 2 hours, and pump in between.
 Or you can pump on one breast, while nursing on the other.
 Breast milk is about supply and demand.
 Typically, if you demand more, your body will produce more milk.